 We waited.
-As the night started to envelope us in its darkness, fear and uncertainty sat like a weight in the pit of my stomach.
+As the night started to envelop us in its darkness, fear and uncertainty sat like a weight in the pit of my stomach.
 My mind raced from one “what if?” to another.
-I imagined all the worst possible outcomes, as if we were characters from the plot of a poorly written horror film.
-I told myself that if everyone would just fall asleep we’d manage for the night, the cold rain would stop come morning, and we’d be able to walk to help if the help didn’t come to us first.
+I imagined all the worst possible outcomes as if we were characters from the plot of a poorly written horror film.
+I told myself that if everyone would just fall asleep, we’d manage for the night, the cold rain would stop come morning, and we’d be able to walk to help if the help didn’t come to us first.

 I had started to doze off with my head resting against the window when my daughter’s frantic knock on the glass woke me with a start.
 I was so relieved that I instantly burst into tears.
 It had been a very long six hours waiting for that moment.